aniabrown/hpc-carpentry-WHPC/_episodes/17-responsiblity.md

 As mentioned above, many users run into the challenge of transferring large amounts of data onto or off HPC systems at some point.

-As mentioned, if you have related data that consists of a large number of small files it is strongly recommended to pack the files into a larger *archive* file for long term storage and transfer.
+If you have related data that consists of a large number of small files it is strongly recommended to pack the files into a larger *archive* file for long term storage and transfer.
 A single large file makes more efficient use of the file system and is easier to move, copy and transfer because significantly fewer meta-data operations are required.
 Archive files can